NoakLiu/SandBox-RL/docs/monitoring_guide.md

 ## License

-This monitoring system is part of SandGraphX and follows the same MIT license.
+This monitoring system is part of Sandbox-RLX and follows the same MIT license.